cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/jvm/play-getting-started.html.md

 <pre class="terminal">
 $ play redist
-[info] Loading project definition from /Users/danhigham/Projects/play/hello-world/project [info] Set current project to hello-world (in build file:/Users/danhigham/Projects/play/hello-world/) [info] Updating {file:/Users/danhigham/Projects/play/hello-world/}hello-world...
+[info] Loading project definition from [path]/hello-world/project [info] Set current project to hello-world (in build file:[path]/hello-world/) [info] Updating {file:[path]/hello-world/}hello-world...
 [info] Done updating.
-[info] Compiling 6 Scala sources and 1 Java source to /Users/danhigham/Projects/play/hello-world/target/scala-2.9.1/classes...
+[info] Compiling 6 Scala sources and 1 Java source to [path]/hello-world/target/scala-2.9.1/classes...
-[info] Packaging /Users/danhigham/Projects/play/hello-world/target/scala-2.9.1/hello-world_2.9.1-1.0-SNAPSHOT.jar ...
+[info] Packaging [path]/hello-world/target/scala-2.9.1/hello-world_2.9.1-1.0-SNAPSHOT.jar ...
 [info] Done packaging.

-Your application is ready in /Users/danhigham/Projects/play/hello-world/dist/hello-world-1.0-SNAPSHOT.zip
+Your application is ready in [path]/dist/hello-world-1.0-SNAPSHOT.zip

 [success] Total time: 12 s, completed Feb 4, 2013 2:39:26 PM
 </pre>

 Note the penultimate line, specifying the location of distributable zip file.
-Making sure you are logged in to CloudFoundry, you can deploy, specifying the path of the zip using the 'path' option.
+Making sure you are logged in to Cloud Foundry, you can deploy the application using the `vmc` command and specifying the path to the zip file using the `--path` option.

 <pre class="terminal">
-$ vmc push --path=/Users/danhigham/Projects/play/hello-world/dist/hello-world-1.0-SNAPSHOT.zip
+$ vmc push --path=dist/hello-world-1.0-SNAPSHOT.zip
 Name> play-hello-world

 Instances> 1